Managed Private Backup

 Protected Resources are measured by:

-- Retention period
+- Retention period.

-- Onsite versus Offsite protection
+- Onsite versus Offsite protection.

 Retention and offsite protection option combinations

-There are multiple combinations of retention and offsite protection options for each protected resource.
-Once ordered, this policy will be available for use on the operational console.
-Retention options define how long backup data will be stored at the source IBX (location), while Offsite options define for how long backup data will be stored at an alternative IBX (location).
-The following combinations are available to be ordered on Flex:
+Retention options define how long backup data is stored at the source IBX (location).
+Offsite options define how long backup data is stored at an alternative IBX (location).

 | Local Retention | Offsite Protection | Job Details |